bitfinexcom/caron/README.md

 # caron

-Atomic Job enqueuer for common job queues (Sidekiq, Bull, ...)
+Atomic Job enqueuer for common Job Queues (Sidekiq, Bull, ...)

 **Caron** pops messages from a redis list and atomically creates a Job for the specified Job Queue.